 - Children will follow the expectations for behaviour and our High 5 rules for playtimes.
-Any backchat or disobedience to MSAs will be recorded and reported to the headteacher. - At the end of lunchtime the bell will be rung in the foyer to warn the staff to return to collect their class from the playground. - The bell is then taken outside by an MSA who will ring it for the children to stand still.
-When it rings again the children will line up and be collected by their teacher.
+Any backchat or disobedience to MSAs will be recorded and reported to the headteacher. - At the end of lunchtime the bell will be rung in the foyer to warn the staff to return to collect their class from the playground. - The bell is then taken outside by a teacher who will ring it for the children to stand still.
+When it rings again KS1 and reception children will go into school, when it is rung a third time KS 2 children will go into school